 Concerning Mr. M.M vs. Denmark for violation of article 6, 7, 13, 18 and 26 of CCPR.

-By the letter of 6 February 2014 the reopening of the asylum was denied.
-There were only two reasons for the denial.
-Firstly, that the author did not mention anything about his new Christian faith during the processing of the original asylum application.
+By the letter of 6 February 2014 the reopening of the asylum was denied, based on two reasons; firstly, that the author did not mention anything about his Christian faith during the processing of his original asylum application.
 This may be understandable however, since he was not Christian at the time, and that is why the request with the Certificate of Baptism is new information relevant to the case.
 Secondly, it was also argued that since the Refugee Board members did not believe the author during the first Board hearing in January 2012, he lacks credibility and thus the conversion is fake.

 Between the Refugee Board’s decision in 2012, and the current situation in Afghanistan, the situation has become much more dangerous according to the UNHRC memorandum dated 6 August 2013.
 A number of groups from Afghanistan can now be identified as being in need of international protection, including individuals associated with or perceived as supportive of the government and the international community, men and boys of fighting age, and members of minority ethnic groups.
 Since the author has been living in the western world, he risks to be perceived to be contrary to the Islamic rules, and to be supportive of the government and/or the international community.
 This has just become clearer after his conversion.
 Since he is also of fighting age, he risks to be forced to fight either for the Afghan government or the Taliban, and reports about sexual assaults on young men are also common.
 He has no protection since he has no family left in Afghanistan, and he belongs to the Hazara minority ethnic group.